Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 • Adhere to health and safety codes.

-• Remove a tenant through a judicial eviction process.
+• Remove a renter through a judicial eviction process.

 • Provide tenants with the required disclosures.